Starting collecting your Butlins Clacton memorabilia items with eBay, have a look at these items below

 Me on holiday in Butlin's Skegness 1960.

-On a train going towards Somerset are a lot of people excited to arrive at a brand new Butlin's opening in Minehead.
-Madeleine was one of these people as they arrived at the reception to receive the details of their department.
-As the new members of staff received their details, Madeleine was told that her name was too big for the name badge.
-To solve this problem, they decided that it was easier to call her Lena.
+On a train heading into Somerset, many people are excited to arrive at a brand new Butlin's in Minehead.
+Madeleine was one of these people as she arrived at the reception desk to be given details of her department.
+When the new staff were given their details, Madeleine was told that her name was too big for the badge.
+To solve this problem, it was decided that it would be easier to call her Lena.

-Saturday the 26th of May 1962 is an important moment in the Butlin's timeline as the gates open for the first time to the campers.
-Lena was one of the first Redcoats to be there and see the many new campers arrive in excitement to see the new camp.
-Working in her department, Lena would be a part of the Butlins Radio.
+Saturday 26 May 1962 is an important moment in the Butlin's timeline as the gates opened to campers for the first time.
+Lena was one of the first Redcoats to be there, and she saw the many new campers arrive, excited to see the new camp.
+Working in her department, Lena would be part of Butlins Radio.

-After the second week at Butlin's Minehead, there was a need for a Redcoat to help with radio Butlin at Clacton.
-With the other Redcoats already having another area to concentrate on, Madeleine was the one to be chosen to transfer to the second eldest camp in Butlin's.
+After the second week at Butlin's Minehead, there was a need for a Redcoat to help out at Radio Butlin in Clacton.
+As the other Redcoats had to concentrate on another area, Madeleine was chosen to move to the second oldest camp at Butlin's.

-Leaving Minehead, Madeleine had to give back her brand new Redcoat uniform and no longer use her Redcoat name Lena.
-It was a new chapter of Madeleine Butlin's story as she arrives in Clacton to start her task as a Redcoat.
-Receiving her uniform, she noticed that her uniform was the older design.
-Getting all the information about her department and task, she was to now be known as Redcoat Babs.
+On leaving Minehead, Madeleine had to give back her brand new Redcoat uniform and stop using her Redcoat name of Lena.
+It was a new chapter in Madeleine Butlin's story as she arrived in Clacton to begin her duties as a Redcoat.
+When she was issued with her uniform, she noticed that it was the older design.
+When she was given all the information about her department and role, she was now to be known as Redcoat Babs.

-Babs shared this photo with me and told me this;
+Babs shared this photo with me and told me the following;

 "This was the first-night l arrived at Clacton in the South Seas Bar, with another Redcoat Butlin girl and two stage crew."